Carrots Are Orange

 Bridge Building Games

-• Build a library of books about children using their imaginations to create and to invent
+• Build a library of books about children using their imaginations to create and invent

 • Use the growth mindset.
 Support and encourage the child, even when failure happens